mantidproject/documents/Design/Workbench/Sliceviewer/SliceViewer_Requirements_ISIS.md

 #### Responses

-The results of the questionaire are linked [here] (https://docs.google.com/forms/d/1l4CLQXWHC03E2hKzADrRf96ZiTGCqfz0AW9VIB6ImsE/edit#responses).
+The results of the questionaire are linked [here](https://docs.google.com/forms/d/1l4CLQXWHC03E2hKzADrRf96ZiTGCqfz0AW9VIB6ImsE/edit#responses).
 The questionaire is owned by the Mantidproject google account.

-I've also included an [excel file of the responses] (ISIS Usage of Sliceviewer.xlsx)  formatted to make it easier to read.
+I've also included an [excel file of the responses](ISIS Usage of Sliceviewer.xlsx)  formatted to make it easier to read.

 #### Summary